mechpen/js-msg/README.md

 ## Config file

-Config file should be a javascript file.
+Config file is a javascript file.
 It is specified with the command argument `--config` with default value `.js-msg.js`.

 The config file should export a function that take a config object.
 The config object contains the following: